 Countable and uncountable nouns

-To provide review of countable and uncountable nouns in the context of food.
+To provide clarification and practice of Countable and uncountable nouns in the context of Food

 To provide clarification of language used for Uncountable noun rules of thumb in the context of Food

 Go to slide 2 Get Ss into breakout rooms and have them talk about: What is your favourite food?
 Do you make it often (linking to Selina´s lesson)?
 Before I send them out I answer the question for myself.
 My favourite food is "Budín verde", it is like "Budín azteca" but with different ingredients.
 I eat it only in special days, like my birthday.
 I might also add that it is some sort of Mexican lasagna, but I thing everyone knows what budín azteca is...unless the Argentinian girl actually comes this time.

 Go to slide 3.
 Get students on breakout rooms, switch to open class if 3 or less.
 Read the text and answer true/false in the google forms, you have 3 minutes.
 Discuss with your partner.
 OCFB on the answers.

 Go to slide 4.
 "Now please look at these words, see that they are not "rices, sugars, butters, etc".
 We will learn why today."
 This is just to draw their attention at the uncountable nouns.